Jordan Chiles: 2021

+2020 Tokyo Olympics

 At the Olympic Games Chiles performed the all-around during qualifications.
 She finished 40th after struggles on multiple events: on uneven bars she brushed her feet on the ground during a transition between the bars, incurring a deduction equivalent to that of a fall; on balance beam she fell on her acrobatic series and put her hands down on her dismount.
 Her performance helped qualify the USA team to the team final in second place behind the Russian Olympic Committee.

 During the team final Chiles was initially set to compete only on vault and floor exercise.
 However, Simone Biles withdrew from the competition after the first rotation and Chiles replaced her on uneven bars and balance beam.
 She hit both of those routines despite not having warmed up on either, but fell on her third pass on floor exercise.
 The United States won the silver medal, finishing second behind the Russian Olympic Committee.

 2022

-In August Chiles competed at the National Championships.
+In August, Chiles competed at the National Championships.
 She finished third in the all-around behind Konnor McClain and Shilese Jones.
 In September Chiles competed at the Paris World Challenge Cup; she only competed on vault, uneven bars, and floor exercise.
 She qualified to all three event finals.
 During event finals she won gold on floor exercise, silver on vault behind teammate Jade Carey, and placed fifth on uneven bars.

-In October Chiles was selected to compete at the 2022 World Championships alongside Skye Blakely, Jade Carey, Shilese Jones, and Leanne Wong.
+In October, Chiles was selected to compete at the 2022 World Championships alongside Skye Blakely, Jade Carey, Shilese Jones, and Leanne Wong.
 During the qualification round Chiles helped the USA qualify to the team final in first place.
 Individually she qualified to the vault and floor exercise finals.
 Although she recorded the twelfth highest all-around score, she did not advance to the final due to teammates Jones and Carey scoring higher.
 During the team final Chiles contributed scores on all four apparatuses, helping the USA win their sixth consecutive team gold medal.
 On the first day of apparatus finals Chiles won silver on vault behind compatriot Carey.
 On the final day of competition she won silver on floor exercise behind Jessica Gadirova.

-NCAA career
+2023

+In September, Chiles was named to the team to compete at the 2023 Pan American Games alongside Kayla DiCello, Kaliya Lincoln, Zoe Miller, and Tiana Sumanasekera.
+While there she helped the USA win team gold ahead of Brazil.
+Individually Chiles won bronze in the all-around behind DiCello and Flávia Saraiva and silver on vault behind Rebeca Andrade.